Edinburgh Airport Children’s Facilities

 Baby care facilities are located next to the toilets in the arrival hall and the departure lounge.
 There are also unisex toilets before and after security control, which are suitable for parents with young children.

-All restaurants in the airport welcome children; and most, both before and after the security checks, have special children's menus.
-The food village, located on the first floor before security, has a Burger King which serves fast food and children's meals.
+All restaurants in the airport welcome children; and most, both before and after the security checks, have special children’s menus.
+The restaurants and cafes will also be happy to warm up any baby food or milk for you, too.

 Booking Tickets for Your Baby or Toddler